7 Tips for Landscaping Next to House Foundation

 Come spring, homeowners’ attention naturally turns to landscaping.
-While plants and trees can improve the appearance, value, and appeal of your home, if done properly with some foresight, landscaping around your house foundation can actually protect your investment.
+While plants and trees can improve the appearance, value, and appeal of your home, if done properly with some foresight, proper landscaping around the foundation of a house can actually protect your investment.

 The pros at Align Foundation Repair recommend that before you head to the nursery or home improvement store, you should consider the following tips first.
 This will ensure that your design will not lead to unwanted foundation damage, which could lead to costly repair.

-Here are seven tips for proper landscaping around foundations:
+Here are seven tips for proper landscaping around foundation: